 Manufacturers and pharmaceutical companies need to be on top of every stage in the supply chain, all the way to the consumer.
 Signed, authenticated documentation and tracked deliveries must be the standardised norm.Even doctors cannot differentiate between the real medical devices and sophisticated fakes.
 Research suggests that between 6-8% of medical devices that are being used by trained professionals are fake.

-It’s important that medical device suppliers hire security companies to ensure that the products they manufacture and receive are safe.
+It’s important that Medical Devices Brand suppliers hire security companies to ensure that the products they manufacture and receive are safe.

 As the medical device scene becomes increasingly more global, avenues for counterfeiters are widening.
 It’s hard to track devices across the world and develop solutions that will be carried through across several countries and continents.
 That’s why we use several solutions to keep you, your products and your customers safe.